 “the availability of highly qualified staff leads to higher quality staff-child interactions and therefore better developmental outcomes for children” (European Commission, 2019, p.6).

-After completing the level 6 course, Aoife Quinn quickly became aware of the importance for further education to better enhance her ability to guide the children in her care, and consequently began the BA degree programme at Portobello Institute.
+After completing the level 6 course, Aoife Quinn quickly became aware of the importance of further education to better enhance her ability to guide the children in her care, and consequently began the BA degree programme at Portobello Institute.

 “Each module completed has given me confidence in my ability as a practitioner and to bring out the best in every child I work with.”

-“Completing this course was the best thing I have ever done and I couldn’t be prouder to say I did it with Portobello Institute.”
+“Completing this course was the best thing I have ever done and I couldn’t be prouder to say I did it with Portobello Institute," she said.

-Become a Special Needs Teacher Having completed the degree in early childhood studies you could work in funded special needs early years facilities and become registered with theTeaching Council of Ireland.
+Having completed the degree in early childhood studies you could work in funded special needs early years facilities and become registered with the Teaching Council of Ireland.

 Joanne Daley, a recent graduate of Portobello Institute tells of the path she has taken to achieve this goal,